 Cons: Not the most durable option

-Coleman’s Broadband Mesh Quad Chair is your classic soccer mom chair.
+Coleman’s Broadband Mesh Quad Chair is your classic camping chair.
 It doesn’t have any frills, but it gets the job done.
 The steel frame can support up to 250 pounds, has a cup holder, and the mesh back allows the breeze to pass through, a key feature in hotter weather.
 At the end of the day, the chair packs into an included carrying bag for easy transport.

 Where the Broadband Mesh Quad Chair (and any budget-oriented camping chair, really) suffers is in the durability department.
 However, with the proper care (a.k.a. not leaving it out in the elements for months on end), these chairs can stand the test of time, and if anything happens prematurely, they’re backed by a one-year warranty.
+The Broadband is by no means a luxury chair, but it’s a classic camping chair that’s comfortable and by far the most affordable of all the chairs on our list.

 Check Price on REI Check Price on Amazon